Cultural Competence in Witnessing Resistance to Trauma, and Interpersonal and Political Violence

 Lewis & Clark Graduate School, South Chapel

-Locating sites of resistance, witnessing the resistance processes, and learning to navigate complex social-political and social spaces can help us construct communities of knowledge, sustenance, strength, balance and co-existence, and allow us to better serve those we work with.
+Locating sites of resistance, witnessing the resistance processes, and learning to navigate complex social-political and social spaces can help us construct communities of knowledge, strength, and co-existence—allowing us to better serve those we work with.